 Around the late Renaissance/early Classical period, breakfast often included cold meat, bread and beer in many countries.
 Pastries and sweet fruits also became popular breakfast items around this time, such as in Austria where the croissant was invented in the 1680s.

-Modern European Breakfasts
+From Historical to Modern European Breakfasts

 Modern European breakfasts are varied, as each country has its own unique take on the first meal of the day.